Skip to main content

 • If you’re sending data for consumers in multiple countries or if you’re including phone numbers, you must include the appropriate country code column (depending on the method used) to identify the country of each record.
 For more information, see the “Optional Configuration Parameters” section below.

-• Include a maximum of 500 segment data fields in a single file (for Onboarding use cases where you're receiving RampID packets).
+• Include a maximum of 500 segment data fields in a single file (for Activation use cases where you're receiving RampID packets).

 • Segment data field types can be in the form of a string, numeral, enum, etc.